rahiqalmakhtum/QA-Portfolio/README.md

 🛍️ E-commerce site tested for core flows like login, registration, cart, and checkout.

 - ✅ Login – Completed
-- ✅ Registration – In Progress
+- ✅ Registration – Compplete
 - 🔄 Forgot Password - In Progress
 - 🕒 Other modules – Planned